 Average of… your

-Custom expressions allow you to do simple arithmetic within or between aggregation functions.
+Custom expressions allow you to use spreadsheet-like functions and simple arithmetic within or between aggregation functions.
 For example, you could do

-Custom columns are helpful when you need to create a new column based on a calculation, such as subtracting the value of one column from another.
+Custom columns are helpful when you need to create a new column based on a calculation, such as subtracting the value of one column from another, or extracting a portion of an existing text column.
+Note that columns you add in a custom question are not permanently added to your table; they’ll only be present in the given question.

-Right now, you can only use the following math operators in your formulas:
+You can use the following math operators in your formulas:

 * (multiplication), and

-/ (division).
+/ (division), along with a whole host of spreadsheet-like functions.
 You can also use parentheses to clarify the order of operations.
+You can learn more about writing expressions here.

 The sorting step lets you pick one or more columns to sort your results by.
 For each column you pick, you can also choose whether to sort ascending or descending; just click the arrow to change from ascending (up arrow) to descending (down arrow).